 - High-quality construction

-- Less suitable for on-stage performances
+- Not the best options for on-stage performances

 This condenser microphone is designed by professionals who have made this product perfect for recording natural sounds of instruments because this mic has the ability to pick every beat no matter if it is low or high.